EQWorks/python-curriculum/03-data-containers-and-repetitions-01.md

 'Banana'
 ```

-Individual members of a string cannot be mutated by assignment, while in a list they can.
+Individual items of a string cannot be mutated by assignment, while in a list they can.

 ## For Loop

-Performing operations on individual members of a list one by one _works_ but feels like a chore.
+Performing operations on individual items of a list one by one feel like a chore.
 Through a `for` loop we can automate that chore away:

 ```python
 '''norse_shop.py'''